 I personally find that reading helps me not only to calm down but to get a different perspective on whatever is troubling me.
 I call these books “counselor on the shelf”.
 I hope they help you too.

 It’s important to remember that caregivers are human beings, with their own lives and their own needs.
 They can’t be available 24/7, and they need time for themselves, just like everyone else. caregiver stress can also be caused by a lack of support from family and friends.

 The stress of caring for elderly parents or other loved ones can overtake you.
 Don’t let it.
-Instead, set boundaries, involve as many people as you can in the caring of your loved ones.
+Instead, set boundaries, and involve as many people as you can in caring of your loved ones.
 And seek as much help as possible.

 There are plenty of resources available, and there’s no shame in admitting that you need some assistance.
 Remember, you’re not in this alone.